Skip to main content

 Avoid denatured alcohol

 If you’ve got sensitive skin or dry skin, take care to avoid ingredients that can dry it out even more!
 Alcohol is unfortunately used in a lot of skincare products, even though it dries out the skin and can damage its protective barrier.
 Watch out for “denatured alcohol” or “alcohol denat.” on the ingredients list of your skincare or makeup.
-Not all alcohol-related ingredients are created equal, though: cetearyl alcohol and coconut alcohol, for two common examples, are totally fine to use.
+Not all alcohol-related ingredients are created equal, though: cetearyl alcohol and coconut alcohol, for two common examples, are generally fine to use.

 How to check any product for pore-clogging ingredients